sicedia/spiderhub_ai_document_processor/old_results/EU-LAC Digital Alliance Days.md

 - The EU-LAC Digital Alliance Days took place from November 27-29, 2023, in Cartagena de Indias, Colombia, gathering over 150 representatives from various sectors.
 - Key discussions focused on digital cooperation, including AI, data governance, digital government, inclusive connectivity, and cybersecurity.
-- Participants identified joint collaboration areas, such as cybersecurity frameworks, inclusive connectivity strategies, and interoperable digital identity mechanisms.
+- Participants identified joint collaboration areas such as cybersecurity frameworks, inclusive connectivity strategies, and digital identity mechanisms.
-- The event emphasized a human-centric approach to digital transformation and marked a milestone in strengthening bi-regional partnerships.
+- The event emphasized a human-centric approach to technology, aligning with the goals of the Global Gateway initiative in Latin America and the Caribbean.
-- Follow-up dialogues on cybersecurity and other digital topics are scheduled for 2024, leading up to the next EU-CELAC Summit in 2025.
+- A follow-up dialogue on cybersecurity is scheduled for February 2024 in the Dominican Republic, with additional discussions planned throughout the year.

 ## Actors